Stages of an infringement procedure

 Publication of infringement decisions

-Commission decisions on infringements are published in an online database.
-You can search a decision by EU country, policy area or date.
+Information about Commission decisions on infringements is available online.
+You can search for this information by EU country, policy area or date.

 The Commission also publishes an annual report reviewing key aspects of the application of EU law and presenting infringement cases by policy area and country.